-The Tsar Cannon is a unique item of the Kremlin’s artillery collection.
+The Tsar Cannon is a unique item in the Kremlin’s artillery collection.

 It was created in 1586 in Moscow's Cannon Court by eminent Russian cannon-caster Andrei Chokhov on the order of Tsar Feodor Ioannovich, the sovereign ruler of All Great Russia.
-The Tsar Cannon is located on the west side of Ivanov Square, between the Ivan-the-Great Bell-Tower and the Twelve Apostles' Church.
+The Tsar Cannon is located at the west side of Ivanovskaya Square, between the 'Ivan the Great' Bell Tower and the Twelve Apostles' Church.

 The Tsar Cannon has never shot.
-Mostly of symbolic impact, it was never used in a war.
+By force of historical circumstances, it was never used in a war.

 Initially, the Tsar Cannon was fixed on Red Square near the Spasskiye Gate.
-In 1706, it was moved into the Kremlin, fixed at first in the Arsenal’s inner yard and than at the main gate (with another cannon).
-In 1835, the two cannons were staged on the new bases, specially cast on the project of A. Bryullov.
-In 1843, the Tsar Cannon and other old Russian cannons were placed in front of the Armoury Chamber’s old building in the opposite of the Arsenal.
-The captured cannons were left by the Arsenal.
+In 1706, it was moved into the Kremlin, fixed at first in the Arsenal’s inner yard and then at the main gate (with another cannon).
+In 1835, the two cannons were staged on the new bases, especially cast on the project of A. Bryullov.
+In 1843, the Tsar Cannon and other old Russian cannons were placed in front of the former Armoury Chamber, opposite the Arsenal.
+The captured cannons remained by the Arsenal.

-In 1960, when the Palace of Congresses (now it is named the Kremlin's State Palace) was under construction, the building of the Armoury Chamber (architect I. Yegotov) was dismantled.
-The old cannons were transferred to the Arsenal’s building.
+In 1960, when the Palace of Congresses (now it is called the State Kremlin Palace) was under construction, the building of the Armoury Chamber (architect I. Yegotov) was dismantled.
+The old cannons were transferred to the Arsenal building.
 Later the Tsar Cannon was fixed on its present-day place.
-The Tsar Cannon, its base and cannonballs were renovated in 1970s.
+The Tsar Cannon, its base and cannonballs were renovated in the 1970s.